TakutoYoshikai/portfolio-github/README.md

 This is Takuto Yoshikai's advanced portfolio.

-My Basic portfolio website is this↓
+My basic portfolio website is this↓

 https://yoshikai.net